Skip to main content

 Project state

-You can also choose to mark the state as the default for the project to ensure all new issues without a state are assigned to this state.
+You can also choose to mark the state as the default for the project to ensure all new work items without a state are assigned to this state.

-To remove a state, ensure no issues are assigned to the state you want to remove.
+To remove a state, ensure no work items are assigned to the state you want to remove.

 Estimates

-An ordered set of points, Estimates quantify the effort needed per issue using points you declare as a proxy.
+An ordered set of points, Estimates quantify the effort needed per work item using points you declare as a proxy.

 Set up estimates